robmuh/robmuh.github.com/_posts/2014-11-11-python-node.markdown

 Ruby, PHP, Perl, The Side Notes
 ===============================
-As beautiful as these languages are they are dead.
+As beautiful as these languages are, (except PHP which is just shit), they are dead.
 They just are.
 They have lost the battle for the thing they were best at.
 PHP lost to Ruby.
 Ruby lost to Node.
 Perl lost to Python3 and Bash.
 I could write a ton about each, but those that seriously do their own research will see that same conclusion.

 These alive-but-dead languages will linger for years &mdash; especially with brain-dead architects and CTOs picking technology they prefer just